-Massive piece of metal that hit tow truck on I-95 ‘sprayed glass everywhere’
+Massive metal that hit tow truck on I-95 ‘sprayed glass everywhere’

-PETERSBURG, Va. -- A tow truck driver barely escaped a potentially deadly situation when a giant piece of metal came crashing through his windshield along Interstate 95 in Petersburg Tuesday morning.
+PETERSBURG, Va. -- A tow truck driver barely escaped a potentially deadly situation when a giant piece of metal crashed through his windshield along Interstate 95 Tuesday morning.

-Mike Hulford said he was driving on I-95 south headed to a call in Petersburg when spotted an object coming from the northbound lanes just inside the city limits around 8 a.m.
+Mike Hulford said he was driving on I-95 south, headed to a call in Petersburg, when he spotted an object coming from the northbound lanes.
+He was just inside the city limits around 8 a.m.

 "It came through right above the windshield wiper," Hulford described.
 “It hit my hood, went through the windshield and into the roof of the truck."

-But the force that sent the metal flying from the northbound to southbound lanes is easy to see when you look at the damage to Hulford's tow truck.

-Hulford said he swerved a “little bit to the left” just before the impact, which likely saved his life since the object missed him by “less than a foot."
+Hulford said he swerved a “little bit to the left” just before the impact.
+He move likely saved his life, he said, since the object missed him by “less than a foot."

-But Hulford said he was still driving about 60 mph with a shattered windshield.
+Hulford said he was still driving about 60 mph with a shattered windshield.

 "There was about a 4 or 5-inch hole in it and it just sprayed glass everywhere," Hulford said.

-Tricia Palmer, the owner of B & T Towing, said what happened before and after the impact illustrates Hulford’s skill behind the wheel.
+Tricia Palmer, the owner of B & T Towing, said what happened before and after the impact illustrated Hulford’s skill behind the wheel.

 "He could have hit the jersey wall, he could have went into traffic, he could have ran somebody over,” Palmer said.
 “The control he showed by keeping it together, swerving, not hitting anything or anybody else, says a great deal for him and his ability to drive."